2 Dead After Man Fires Shots at Walmart Distribution Center in California

 Thammakhanty told the newspaper that he didn’t know his identity.

+“It was real crazy, because, you know, you can’t do nothing,” Krick said.

+Krick was on the way to pick up his wife when he saw the flames, he said.
+His wife texted that she was OK, but told him not to come to the front entrance, the newspaper reported.

 Dispatchers told the Record-Searchlight that at least one woman had been shot.
-A man had also reported his leg getting run over when the shooter rammed a vehicle into the store, but the man wasn’t sure whether he’d been shot, dispatchers said.
+A man had also reported his leg getting run over when the shooter rammed a vehicle into the store, but the man wasn’t sure whether he had been shot, dispatchers said.

 Walmart spokesman Scott Pope told the Record-Searchlight that the company is “aware of the situation” and working with law enforcement.